View Francesco Sinopoli's Obituary on TheDay.com and share memories

 |

-He worked as a barber at Paul and Tiffany Hairstyling Center in Groton for fifty three years.
+Frank was married to Gloria Leandri April 11, 1964.
+He worked as a barber at Paul and Tiffany Hairstyling Center in New London for fifty three years.

+Frank is survived by his wife Gloria Sinopoli, of Groton; his two daughters, Teresa Baker, of Sherman, Texas, and Lisa Sinopoli, of Groton; two grandchildren, Brittany Butler, of Savoy, Texas and Kaylee Baker, of Sherman, Texas; one great-grandson Lucas Williams, of Savoy, Texas; and two sisters, Rosa Orlando and Caterina Mercuri, both of New London.

+He was predeceased by his siblings, Giovanni Sinopoli, Vincenzo Sinopoli, Gennarino Sinopoli and Costanza Livingston.

 A Mass of Christian burial will be held at 11 a.m.
 Thursday, Jan.
 9, at St. Mary Mother of the Redeemer Church, 69 Groton Long Point Road, Groton.
-Burial in St. Mary's Cemetery, New London will be private.
+Burial in St. Mary Cemetery, New London will be private.
 Calling hours will be held from 4 to 6 p.m.
 Wednesday, Jan.
 8, at Byles-Groton Memorial Home, 310 Thames Street, Groton.
+Please visit www.byles.com for directions or to sign the guestbook.